citp/privacy-policy-historical/o/ox/oxy/oxygenxml.com.md

-> *The following text is extracted and transformed from the oxygenxml.com privacy policy that was archived on 2010-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101128012007id_/http%3A//www.oxygenxml.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the oxygenxml.com privacy policy that was archived on 2011-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110626134313id_/http%3A//www.oxygenxml.com/privacy_policy.html) for the most accurate reproduction.*

-# oXygen XML editor - Privacy Policy
+# Privacy Policy - oXygen XML editor

 ## Collection of Your Personal Information